christianwbsn/ml-pipelining/README.md

 ## Getting Started
 ### Using the demo

-1) You can upload the labeled dataset (example dataset can be doung in data folder) in a dataframe format for binary classification.
+1) You can upload the labeled dataset (example dataset can be found in data folder) in a dataframe format for binary classification.
 2) Select target variable based on your dataset
 3) Choose a feature selection/dimensionality reduction method
 4) Choose classification model